 Geelong’s drinking water is predominantly sourced from forested catchments on the upper Barwon and Moorabool rivers.

-An increasing number of businesses across the region use recycled water and new residential subdivsions in Armstrong Creek and Torquay are connected to Class A recycled water via a dedicated 'purple pipe' network.
+An increasing number of businesses across the region use recycled water and new residential subdivsions in Armstrong Creek and Torquay North are connected to Class A recycled water via a dedicated 'purple pipe' network.

 Much of our drinking water in Geelong comes from the West Barwon Reservoir, near the township of Forrest in the Otway Ranges National Park.